 Prior to joining the firm, James practiced at an intellectual property boutique in Miami.
 He also served as a law clerk to the Honorable Chris M. McAliley of the Southern District of Florida, practiced at a commercial litigation boutique, and co-directed a homeless advocacy project at Legal Services of Greater Miami.

-James previously practiced at other boutique firms in South Florida specializing in intellectual property disputes and commercial litigation.
-He also served as a law clerk to the Honorable Chris M. McAliley of the Southern District of Florida, where he managed a broad docket of federal civil and criminal cases.
+James brings a robust international experience to the firm.
+He is a dual U.S. and U.K. national with fluency in Russian and proficiency in several other languages.
 Before law practice, James spent several years working in Russia in the administration of a U.S. State Department program and as an interpreter and translator.
-He also participated in the selective National Security Education Program's Russian Overseas Flagship program in Saint-Petersburg, Russia.
+He also completed the selective National Security Education Program's Russian Overseas Flagship program in Saint-Petersburg, Russia.

 James maintains an active pro bono practice representing nonprofit organizations and creatives.
 James serves on the board of directors of Yiddish Farm, a nonprofit educational farm in upstate New York, and he previously served on the board of directors of the Dade County Bar Association’s Young Lawyers Section.
 James is also a Florida Chapter Chair of the Copyright Society of the USA and a member of the International Association of Privacy Professionals.